-Prior to the closing of this offering, we expect that our board of directors will adopt, and our stockholders will approve, our ESPP.
-We expect our ESPP will become effective on the date of, and contingent upon the execution of, the underwriting agreement related to this offering.
-The purpose of our ESPP will be to secure the services of new employees, to retain the services of existing employees and to provide incentives for such individuals to exert maximum efforts toward our success and that of our affiliates.
-Our ESPP will include two components.
-One component will be designed to allow eligible U.S. employees to purchase our Class A common stock in a manner that may qualify for favorable tax treatment under Section 423 of the Code.
-The other component will permit the grant of purchase rights that do not qualify for such favorable tax treatment in order to allow deviations necessary to permit participation by eligible employees who are foreign nationals or employed outside of the United States while complying with applicable foreign laws.
+Our board of directors adopted, and our stockholders approved, the ESPP in April 2021.
+The ESPP will become effective on the date of, and contingent upon the execution of, the underwriting agreement related to this offering.
+The purpose of our ESPP is to secure the services of new employees, to retain the services of existing employees and to provide incentives for such individuals to exert maximum efforts toward our success and that of our affiliates.
+Our ESPP includes two components.
+One component is designed to allow eligible U.S. employees to purchase our Class A common stock in a manner that may qualify for favorable tax treatment under Section 423 of the Code.
+The other component permits the grant of purchase rights that do not qualify for such favorable tax treatment in order to allow deviations necessary to permit participation by eligible employees who are foreign nationals or employed outside of the United States while complying with applicable foreign laws.

 Share Reserve.
-Following this offering, our ESPP will authorize the issuance of shares of our Class A common stock under purchase rights granted to our employees or to employees of any of our designated affiliates.
-The number of shares of our Class A common stock reserved for issuance will automatically increase on of each year for a period of ten years, beginning on , 2022 and continuing through , 2031, by the lesser of (i) % of the total number of shares of our common stock (both Class A and Class B) outstanding on of the immediately preceding year; and (ii) shares, except before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
+Following this offering, our ESPP will authorize the issuance of 10,500,000 shares of our Class A common stock under purchase rights granted to our employees or to employees of any of our designated affiliates.
+The number of shares of our Class A common stock reserved for issuance will automatically increase on February 1 of each year for a period of ten years, beginning on February 1, 2022 and continuing through February 1, 2031, by the lesser of (i) 1% of the total number of shares of our common stock (both Class A and Class B) outstanding on the preceding January 31; and (ii) 15,500,000 shares, except before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (i) and (ii).

 Administration.
 Our board of directors will administer our ESPP and may delegate its authority to administer our ESPP to our compensation committee.
 Our ESPP will be implemented through a series of offerings under which eligible employees are granted purchase rights to purchase shares of our Class A common stock on specified dates during such offerings.
-Under our ESPP, our board of directors will be permitted to specify offerings with durations of not more than 27 months and to specify shorter purchase periods within each offering.
+Under our ESPP, our board of directors will be permitted to specify efferings with durations of not more than 27 months and to specify shorter purchase periods within each offering.
 Each offering will have one or more purchase dates on which shares of our Class A common stock will be purchased for employees participating in the offering.
 Our ESPP will provide that an offering may be terminated under certain circumstances.

 Payroll Deductions.
-Generally, all regular employees, including executive officers, employed by us or by any of our designated affiliates, will be eligible to participate in our ESPP and to contribute, normally through payroll deductions, up to % of their earnings (as defined in our ESPP) for the purchase of our Class A common stock under our ESPP.
-Unless otherwise determined by our board of directors, common stock will be purchased for the accounts of employees participating in our ESPP at a price per share equal to the lesser of (i) 85% of the fair market value of a share of our Class A common stock on the date of purchase.
+Generally, all regular employees, including executive officers, employed by us or by any of our designated affiliates, will be eligible to participate in our ESPP and to contribute, normally through payroll deductions, up to 15% of their earnings (as defined in our ESPP) for the purchase of our Class A common stock under our ESPP.
+Unless otherwise determined by our board of directors, common stock will be purchased for the accounts of employees participating in our ESPP at a price per share equal to the lesser of (i) 85% of the fair market value of a share of our Class A common stock on the first day of an offering; or (ii) 85% of the fair market value of a share of our Class A common stock on the date of purchase.